mnielsen/finding_scenius/finding_scenius.md

 # Notes

+Charactersistics:

+A **high density** of dedicated people.
+As I've argued above, they don't need to be supremely talented, but they must be dedicated, and ambitious to accomplish a lot.
+Michaelangelo wasn't coasting.

+A frontier that is large and rich, relative to the number.
+If there are just a few

+Ownership at the edges, not at the center.
+I think it matters that things like Unix and C were produced by XXX, not by "Bell Labs".

-**Feedback:** Michaelangelo at some point must have realized that he had an opportunity to be one of the great artists of all time.
+**Feedback effects:** Michaelangelo at some point must have realized that he had an opportunity to be one of the great artists of all time.
 That would have motivated him to work far harder.
+How much harder did Michael Jordan practice at basketball once he realized he had it in him to be one of the great basketballers?
 The best way to sail confidently is with a wind at your back.

 **Phil Agre:** The information scientist Phil Agre has proposed an interesting way to identify important emerging fields.
 He suggested